 Universality and neutrality

 As a United Nations specialized agency, ITU reaches, covers and represents all parts of the world.
 Within the remit of the Basic Instruments of the Union, its operations and activities reflect the express will of its membership.
-Appreciating the significance of being neutral, ITU also recognizes the overarching pre-eminence of human rights.
-It is essential to protect the right to freedom of expression, the right to communicate and the right to privacy.

 Reasons: The ITU is a specialized technical organization there are other UN organizations that are responsible for human rights and privacy issues.